AliceO2Group/ControlWorkflows/README.md

     3. Update a script in `ControlWorkflows/scripts` or add a new one
     4. Run the script to re-generate the workflow(s): `cd ControlWorkflows/scripts ; ./my-script.sh`
     5. If you need to use config files, refer to [this section](#exporting-templates-of-workflows-which-need-configuration-files)
+    6. Add the new workflow names to the lists in `workflows/readout-dataflow.yaml`
-    6. Commit and push the changes
+    7. Commit and push the changes
 3. Test it
     1. Add the fork to the control: `coconut repo add github.com/<yourGHusername>/ControlWorkflows.git`
     2. In the ECS, create a new environment.